basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ## User Management

-Riak security enables you to control _authorization_ by creating, modifying, and deleting user characteristics and to grant users selective access to Riak functionality (and also to revoke access).
+Riak security enables you to control _authorization_ by creating, modifying, and deleting user characteristics and granting users selective access to Riak functionality (and also to revoke access).
 Users can be assigned one or more of the following characteristics: